enzokro/mp-ppl/README.md

+# MP PPL Count

-Simple code to count how many people and cats are in a room.
+Counts how many people and cats are in a room.

+There are two main setups:

+Client and server setup, meant for local testing:
+- `server.py` runs a small server that listens for detections and updates a webpage.
+- `client.py` runs and `POST`s detections to this local endpoint.

+Endpoint setup, meant for deployment:
+- `endpoint.py` runs a video stream and detector loop.
+There is a `/detections` endpoint that returns the current detections.

-Video stream is a threaded wrapper around the OpenCV video reader.
+`VideoStreamer` is a threaded wrapper around OpenCV's VideoCapture, with an internal frame buffer.

-`find.py` runs the main detection loop.